somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 I got very used to asking this question to any Physics enthusiast/student/faculty that I met and I got wierd stares most of the time and unsatisfactory answers for the rest.
 I was surprised when one of my fellow labmates on an internship himself asked me a similar question: What if we will never be able to completely understand the universe?
 He continued to demonstrate how most of Physics had understood nature in terms of governing equations (laws) that couldn't be solved exactly.
 Take Schrodinger Equation for example.
 We can only get explicit solutions in handful of cases which we call toy models.
 In all the rest of the cases, the best we can do to understand nature is to solve them approximately by using some kind of asymptotic numerical method.
 This approximate solution is what bothered him.
 What if the theories were themselves approximate?
 What if we would always have some error term that keeps us away from the exact theory?

+Once we establish that there does exist a way to represent a phenomenon mathematically, one may ask about whether it can be done in finite time or in a suitable finite dimensional parameter space or something else which is the complexity question.
+If the complexity question is answered by demonstration, it may be that we are capturing some approximate version of the phenomenon but not the phenomenon itself.
+But can we establish the representation question in itself?
+For example, recently Prof. Tao proved the Collatz conjecture for almost all numbers (in the logarithmic density sense), proving almost boundedness,  by constructing an invariant measure on them but that didn't get us close to settling the conjecture because the "almost all" doesn't represent the complete dynamics of the Collatz map.
+Similarly mathematical models may be working for us to represent 'almost all' situations to make us feel they are an accurate model but in reality it may not be a 'faithful' representation.

 I went down this track to find about theories of knowledge and found nothing but ongoing debates in Epistemology (branch of Philospohy) and Philosophy of Science.
 This shifted my thinking beyond Physics.
 Following some ancient scriptures, I jumped back onto the idealistic stuff.
 Instead of the possibly imperfect universe, I had reasons to believe in the existence of an ideal truth which is independent of physical reality.
 Since this investigation was more focused on knowledge and our own mental structures itself rather than the particulars about the universe, I started studying Mathematics which seemed to have more absolute truths.
 For instance, look at Pythagoras Theorem.
 Once proved, there is no way that it changed with particular physical conditions.
 But soon I realized that the so called theorems in Mathematics were just like the Laws encountered in Physics: they worked only in specific conditions.
 Pythagoras Theorem didn't work in Non-Euclidean geometry.
 This made me see Pythagoras theorem as a mere tautology.
 It's inbuilt in the way we define to measure distances.
 Soon all of Mathematics was a tautology.
 All that the equations did was change the form of the initial object to present it in some other way, all the while going along equalities which meant we never got anything new out of what we started with.
 Mathematics seemed no different than cooking.
 (This was a naive view to hold and it has changed since then.
 I appreciate now that there can be extremely complicated behaviours of systems which can be simplified and stated elegantly using Mathematics.
 One of the reasons to write this is to illuminate this very fact.)

 ### Differentiation and Integration